Hiking from Valbona to Theth: Everything You Need to Know

 • water

-• food for the length of the trip: trail snacks (energy bars, nuts, dried fruits, …) sandwiches or wraps -> as mentioned earlier, the vegan options in the shops in Valbona and Theth were limited.
+• food for the length of the trip: trail snacks (energy bars, nuts, dried fruits, …), sandwiches or wraps -> as mentioned earlier, the vegan options in the shops in Valbona and Theth were limited.
 We would recommend to plan ahead and pack some bread and spreads in order to prepare some sandwiches for the hike.
-For more vegan backpacking ideas, check out our article about vegan recipes on the go.
+For more vegan backpacking ideas, check out our article about vegan recipes on the go (coming soon).

 • toiletries